microsoft/aksworkshop/_entries/02-03 challenge3.md

 ---

-The order fulfilment process need to be deployed.
-This includes an event hub to broker messages and order fulfilment service.
+The Order Fulfilment process need to be deployed.
+This includes an event hub to broker messages and the Order Fulfilment service.

-You need to implement RabbitMQ so that our order capture API can drop orders on to it.
-You will also need to implement the eventlistener container so that it can efficiently process messages from the capture order API.
+You need to implement RabbitMQ so that our Order Capture API can drop orders on to it.
+You will also need to implement the Eventlistener container so that it can efficiently process messages from the Capture Order API.

-The fulfillorder container which must be deployed as an internal only API.
-This container will fulfil orders and output orders for future batch processing.
-The log files from all instances of order fulfilment must be written to a single location that also enables staff to inspect the log files without interacting with Kubernetes.
+The fulfillorder container must be deployed as an internal only API.
+This container will fulfill orders and output orders for future batch processing.
+The log files from all instances of order fulfillment must be written to a single location that also enables staff to inspect the log files without interacting with Kubernetes.